nathanhumphrey/nathanhumphrey.github.io/posts/2020-02-06-full-stack-javascript-app-build-pt-1.md

 - Created necessary pages for rendering the application
 - Implemented server-side and client-side application routing

 I want to encourage you to review the code and concepts we've covered in this post, and to experiment with potential alternatives for getting everything we've built come together.
 I've left the implementation of the two remaining pages (user.js and signup.js) as an exercise for you, the reader.
-I'll include all pages in the final version of this part of the series in the repo, which you can access [here](https://github.com/nathanhumphrey/simple-isomorphic-app/tree/routes).
+I'll include all pages in the final version of this part of the series in the [part 1 repo](https://github.com/nathanhumphrey/simple-isomorphic-app/tree/routes).

 ### Up Next